 This is the first study to assess the association between pH and prognosis in paediatric out-of-hospital cardiac arrest.
 It presents robust evidence to support an objective, easily obtained measure that can assist decision-making around the termination of resuscitation.
 Important exclusions in this study were patients where resus was not attempted at a hospital, unknown age, traumatic or arrest secondary to hanging and those with no pre-hospital data.

-This exciting paper provides guidance in an area sorely lacking any previous data.
-It gives providers a valuable tool that can substantially assist when making a difficult decision.
+This exciting paper provides guidance in an area sorely lacking previous data.
+It gives providers a valuable tool that can substantially assist them in making difficult decisions.

 Clinically Relevant Bottom Line: